sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 RStudio also allows to select one or more lines and click *Run* to execute only the selected lines or the line where the cursor currently is.

 Delete the two lines calculating the square root of two and defining the variable `a_variable` from the script, leaving only the line loading the Tidyverse library.
-In the following sections, add the code to the script to execute it, rather than using the Console.
+In the following sections, add the code to the script to execute it rather than using the Console.

 ## Complex data types